MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting and set the drop-down box to Enable, these files open without a security warning.
 If you set the drop-down box to Prompt, a security warning appears before the files open.

-- If you disable this policy setting, these files do not open.
+- If you disable this policy setting, these files don't open.

-- If you do not configure this policy setting, the user can configure how the computer handles these files.
+- If you don't configure this policy setting, the user can configure how the computer handles these files.
 By default, these files are blocked in the Restricted zone, enabled in the Intranet and Local Computer zones, and set to prompt in the Internet and Trusted zones.
 <!-- InternetZoneShowSecurityWarningForPotentiallyUnsafeFiles-Description-End -->

 <!-- InternetZoneShowSecurityWarningForPotentiallyUnsafeFiles-Editable-Begin -->